KHEngineering/RoboRio/faq/roborio.md

 ##How do I put the RoboRio in Safe Mode?

-Hold the Reset Button for 5 seconds and release, The RoboRio will rebot and the status light will blink 3 times repeatedly.
+Hold the Reset Button until the status light illuminates (about 5 seconds) and release, The RoboRio will rebot and the status light will blink 3 times repeatedly.
 This indicates the RoboRio is now in Safe Mode

 To get out of Safemode reboot the RoboRio by pressing the Reset Button, issuing a `reboot` Command in the terminal, or power cycle.